-For informational purposes, the project team, in consultation with SFMTA, examined potential improvements to reduce transit travel time.
-On Ocean Avenue, between Frida Kahlo Way and Howth Avenue, the team identified there could be potential transit time savings to the 49 Van nowin Avenue, the team for entined there could be potential trans sit time savings to the 45 van 6-Ibid.
-Balboa Reservoir Project Responses to Comments 4.C-44 Case No. 2018-007883EN V March 2020

-Ness/Mission route by moving the bus stop nearest to City College into the streetcar track lane.
+For informational purposes, the project team, in consultation with SFMTA, examined potential improvements to reduce transit travel time to the 49 Van Ness/Mission route.
+On Ocean Avenue, between Frida Kahlo Way and Howth Avenue, the team identified there could be potential transit time savings to the 49 Van Ness/Mission route by moving the bus stop nearest to City College into the streetcar track lane.
 This is a policy decision that the SFMTA is currently investigating that wouldn't require a financial commitment from the project sponsor.

+7 For informational purposes, the project team, in consultation with the SFMTA, examined potential improvements to reduce transit travel time to the 49 Van Ness/Mission route.
+On Ocean Avenue, between Frida Kahlo Way and Howth Avenue, the team identified there could be potential transit time savings to the 49 Van Ness/Mission route by moving the bus stop nearest to City College into the streetcar track lane.
+This is a policy decision that the SFMTA is currently investigating that would not require a financial commitment from the project sponsor.